josh-collinsworth/joco-sveltekit/src/lib/content/posts/fire-matt.md

 I guess I'm not sure what software projects the _WordPress-effing-foundation_ supports if it isn't, ya know, _WordPress_.

 Now, at this point, Matt would argue the Foundation _is_ actually doing its job and he's totally within his rights, because WordPress itself actually _is_ still available to everyone.
 (He argues this, in fact, in the legal filing.)
-Anyone, he and his (shitbag) lawyers point out, can still access WordPress and use it for any reason.
+Anyone, he points out, can still access WordPress itself, and use it for any reason.

 Problem is: we have all been led to believe, for decades now, that access to .org is _very explicitly_ a part of using WordPress.